Netcracker/KubeMarine/documentation/Troubleshooting.md

 If you face an issue with PDB rules during the upgrade on Kubernetes versions lower than 1.18, then temporarily change PDB limits to lower values, so that pods could be drained.
 After that you can run the `upgrade` procedure once again.
 After the upgrade, you have to return the PDB limits to the previous value.

-### Cannot drain node because of pod stuck in "Terminating" status
+### Cannot Drain Node Because of Pod Stuck in "Terminating" Status

 **Symptoms**: The `upgrade` procedure fails during node drain because of the pod stuck in the "Terminating" status.